L.A. Rush: Plot

 Trikz completes the first and second stage of races that were held respectively in the Hollywood and Santa Monica areas.
-In the middle of those stages, Ryan Friedlinghaus, whose have been hired by Ty, calls Trikz, informing about Lidell's properties that needed to be destroyed, in which Trikz manages to do so; these includes five billboards located in the Hollywood area, and the Pacific Wheel in the Santa Monica Pier.
+In the middle of those stages, Ryan Friedlinghaus, whose have been hired by Ty, calls Trikz, informing about Lidell's properties that needed to be destroyed, in which Trikz manages to do so; these include five billboards located in the Hollywood area, and the Pacific Wheel in the Santa Monica Pier.
 Trikz also receives a call from Lana during the first half of the Santa Monica stage, who started helping him to find the missing cars.

 Upon arriving South Central Los Angeles for the third stage, Trikz and Ty visits the West Coast Customs branch in Carson to meet the shop's crew about the modification ideas for the S14.
 After winning all the races in the South Central stage, Trikz gets a challenge from Lidell's unnamed professional street racer (Twista), whose arrived in L.A. for the fourth stage in the South Bay area.
 Lidell provides the racer and his crew, a lineup of Midway concept cars to race, however, Trikz steals one of Lidell's delivered concept cars in the middle of the stage by Ryan's orders, and having it destroyed by a train.

 After completing the South Bay stage, Trikz and Ty heads to the final stage that takes place in Downtown Los Angeles.
 Lidell and his racer demands a rematch to the duo, which Ty summarize this by offering them a "three large" bet, which Lidell's racer accepts.
 Meanwhile, Ryan calls Trikz again, orders him to destroy a lineup of high-end cars that belongs to Lidell by pushing them off on a rooftop garage in a preparations of a photo shoot.
 Amidst on seeing his defeated racers and most of his destroyed property, Lidell challenges Trikz for a final duel across Downtown L.A. using a Saleen S7, but Trikz manages to overtake him and won the race.

 After Lidell's defeat, Trikz and Ty regains all of their assets and cars, bringing their mansion back to normal, with a night party been held again.
-Trikz's S14 returned from West Coast Customs in a modified state, featuring a jacuzzi with a plasma television screen on the back of the car.
+Trikz's S14 returned from West Coast Customs in a modified state, featuring a Jacuzzi with a plasma television screen on the back of the car.
 Trikz goes for his one-month vacation to Maui, with Lana joining him, and will continue racing upon returning from the trip.